In this article:

 What Employers Can See on Your Credit Report

-The modified credit report a potential employer can access will disclose personal information such as your name, address and Social Security number.
+The modified credit report a potential employer can access will disclose personal information such as your name and address.
 It contains details about the debt you've incurred, including your mortgage, credit card debt and student loans as well as your payment history of those debts.

 So, why might a potential employer want to access your credit report?
 An employer may do this for several reasons.
 If a job requires managing money, a credit report may indicate lack of financial responsibility or it may show financial distress that increases risk of fraud or theft.